seydx/homebridge-sonybravia-platform/README.md

 - See [Example Config](https://github.com/SeydX/homebridge-sonybravia-platform/edit/master/config-example.json) for more details.

+## APPS

+This plugin creates a Service that detects automatically all Apps from the TV.
+With Elgato EVE App it is possibpe to create scenes to activate an certain app like Amazon or YouTube etc or just switching between them. **Note:** Apple Home dont support this.
+The scenes must be created with Elagto Eve (tested) or other apps.

 ## Options
 Following are tables to see which keys/values are required and which are optional for the config.json